fs-linguistics/Fachschaft-Planning/README.md

 ## Next meeting(s):

-- Monday, 13th of May at 6:30PM in Brechtbau room 035
+- Monday, 27th of May at 6:30PM in Brechtbau room 035

 ## Agenda for next time
 - Moodle Update?
-- Game Night
 - AK QSM
+- QSM/IBR
 ---